How many red marbles?

 As a variation on this experiment, you could use Smarties or M and M's.
 The only problem with that would be that you would probably be tempted to eat some and ruin the results of your experiment!

 How many A's?

 Another variation on the above experiment can be done using the letters from the game of Scrabble.
 In the game of Scrabble there are 100 tiles.
 98 of the tiles are inscribed with letters of the alphabet, the other two are blank.
-You don't have to remove the two blank tiles, but you might prefer to do so.
-I'll explain why later.
+Remove the blank ones, so you will have 98 tiles.

 If you don't have the game of Scrabble, then you could make your own tiles.
 You will need 98 square pieces of cardboard, all the same size: 2 cm by 2 cm will do.

 Pretend that you don't know how many A's there are.
 Now do the experiment in the same way that you did the marbles experiment.